sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 with user defined set of matches, actions if required and bind point types.
 The way developers use ACLOrch public API is also improved to be more flexible for different use cases, such as PFC watchdog, PBH, MACSec, etc. The ACL rule classes defined in ACLOrch is also a subject to be changed due to the new concept of custom ACL table types.

-CLI nor other user interface is not covered by this document.
+No new CLI nor other user interface for creating custom ACL table types is covered by this document.

 ### Architecture Design